 Is Deckers Outdoor's ROCE Good?

 ROCE is commonly used for comparing the performance of similar businesses.
-In our analysis, Deckers Outdoor’s ROCE is meaningfully higher than the 14% average in the Luxury industry.
+In our analysis, Deckers Outdoor's ROCE is meaningfully higher than the 11% average in the Luxury industry.
 We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
-Setting aside the comparison to its industry for a moment, Deckers Outdoor’s ROCE in absolute terms currently looks quite high.
+Regardless of the industry comparison, in absolute terms, Deckers Outdoor's ROCE currently appears to be excellent.

-Remember that this metric is backwards looking – it shows what has happened in the past, and does not accurately predict the future.
-ROCE can be deceptive for cyclical businesses, as returns can look incredible in boom times, and terribly low in downturns.
+When considering ROCE, bear in mind that it reflects the past and does not necessarily predict the future.
+ROCE can be misleading for companies in cyclical industries, with returns looking impressive during the boom times, but very weak during the busts.
 ROCE is, after all, simply a snap shot of a single year.
 What happens in the future is pretty important for investors, so we have prepared a free report on analyst forecasts for Deckers Outdoor.

 How Deckers Outdoor's Current Liabilities Impact Its ROCE

-Deckers Outdoor has total liabilities of US$394m and total assets of US$1.5b.
-Therefore its current liabilities are equivalent to approximately 26% of its total assets.
-The fairly low level of current liabilities won’t have much impact on the already great ROCE.
+Deckers Outdoor has total assets of US$1.7b and current liabilities of US$466m.
+As a result, its current liabilities are equal to approximately 28% of its total assets.
+A minimal amount of current liabilities limits the impact on ROCE.